kevlingo/roster-copilot/docs/Prd.md

 ## User Interaction and Design Goals

+**Target User Personas:**

+* **The Eager Learner:** For users completely new to fantasy football or those still learning the ropes.
+They might feel overwhelmed by too much data or complex jargon.
+They value clear guidance, simple explanations, an intuitive interface, and features that help them learn the game and make confident decisions without a steep learning curve.
+Their goal is to feel competent, have fun, and steadily improve.

+* **The Calculated Strategist:** An experienced player who enjoys planning, analyzing, and optimizing their team for the long haul or for specific weekly advantages.
+They appreciate efficiency, access to relevant data, tools that offer a verifiable strategic edge, and personalized insights that respect their existing knowledge.
+They want control and robust information to inform their decisions.

+* **The Bold Playmaker:** Often an experienced player, but distinctly characterized by a willingness to take risks for big rewards and to make unconventional moves.
+They value features that help identify high-upside players, contrarian opportunities, or support for aggressive strategies.
+They want an AI Copilot that can intelligently support or provide a sounding board for their bold decisions.

 **Overall Vision & Experience:**
 The Roster Copilot user experience must be modern, clean, intuitive, and visually engaging ("pop").
 The primary goal is to make interacting with a sophisticated AI Copilot feel effortless, supportive, and even delightful.
 For newcomers, the experience should be welcoming, jargon-free where possible, and build confidence quickly.
 For experienced users, it should feel like a powerful, intelligent tool that respects their time and enhances their strategic capabilities.
 The application must be fully responsive, providing a seamless experience on both desktop and mobile web.